telerik/blazor-docs/components/buttongroup/events.md

 The `SelectedChanged` fires when the user changes the state of the button by clicking it (or by using `Space` or `Enter`).
 You can use it to call local view-model logic.
 To fetch data or perform async operations, use the [OnClick](#onclick) event.

-This event is available only for `ButtonGroupToggleButton` instances, as they are the only selecteble buttons.
+This event is available only for `ButtonGroupToggleButton` instances, as they are the only selectable buttons.

 >caption Handle the SelectedChanged event